 If saving money feels overwhelming, you have options to help you kick-start the chore.

-There are a growing number of apps that help people save money regardless of their starting point.
-These apps require only a checking account and a smartphone.
+There are a growing number of apps that help you save money regardless of your starting point.
+These easy-to-use apps require only a checking account and smartphone.

-Each app has its own style, but at their core, they are designed to inspire you to get into the rhythm of saving without overthinking it, at a time when millions of Americans don’t have much savings, if any.
+Each app has its own style and strategies to help you save.
+But at their core, they’re designed to inspire you to get into the rhythm of saving without overthinking it, at a time when millions of Americans don’t have much savings, if any.

-Here are five saving apps that help you easily set aside your digital spare change.
-These apps connect to your bank account to move small amounts of money into savings that add up over time.
+Here are nine saving apps that help you painlessly set aside your digital spare change.
+These apps connect to your bank account and move small amounts of money into savings that add up over time.
 Think of them as do-good thieves.

-Keep in mind, you will need to share your bank data with them, so review the terms and conditions.
+Keep in mind, you will need to share your bank data with these apps (unless, of course, it’s also your bank), so review the terms and conditions.
 Also, make sure your checking account has a balance buffer greater than a few bucks; you don’t want to risk an accidental overdraft.

-Some financial institutions, like Bank of America and JPMorgan Chase, and some challenger banks, like Chime and Varo Money, also offer customers novel ways to save spare change.
-But the following apps will work regardless of where you bank and are available for download on iOS or Android.
+Some financial institutions, including Bank of America and JPMorgan Chase, and online banks like Ally Bank, offer customers novel ways to save spare change.
+But the following apps are from the newer crop of companies aiming to disrupt banking.

 Best apps for saving money

-The app is not free, however.
+The app is no longer free, however.
 Since July, Digit has been charging new subscribers $5 a month.
-For that fee, you’ll get the auto-savings feature and the ability to use the app to pay down credit card debt and establish savings goals.
-You can earn a 1 percent annual savings bonus that Digit will pay every three months – a perk that can help offset some of the subscription cost.
+For that fee, you’ll get the auto-savings feature as well as the ability to use the app to pay down credit card debt and establish savings goals.
+You can earn a 1 percent annual savings bonus that Digit pays every three months — a perk that can help offset some of the subscription fee.

 If Digit determines you can’t spare any money, it won’t withdraw anything and backs it up with a “no overdraft guarantee.”
 Digit will refund up to two separate instances of your account overdraft that it caused.
 You can also opt in for overdraft prevention.